KasuraS/MyAnimeListApp/README.md

 I used Android Studio 3.6.1 (I highly recommand you to update the latest version and SDK tools are up-to-date too).
-You may need an Android phone that supports API Level 26 or higher for testing, but you can also use the emulator of Android Studio if your PC has good specs (at least 4GB RAM, highly recommanded: 8GB RAM).
+You may need an Android phone that supports API Level 26 or higher for testing, but you can also use the emulator of Android Studio if your PC has good specs (mininum: 4GB RAM, recommanded: 8GB RAM).

 ## 1 - How to launch the app